Branagh's Belfast boosts Oscars hopes with Toronto prize

 The film - which combines humour with heartbreak - stars Jamie Dornan, Judi Dench, Caitriona Balfe and Ciaran Hinds.

-Branagh has been nominated for five Oscars but never won.
-Next year's Academy Awards take place March 27.
+Branagh has been nominated for five Oscars, but never won.
+Next year's Academy Awards take place on March 27.

 Belfast fended off runners-up including Canadian drama Scarborough and The Power Of The Dog, a dark Western starring Benedict Cumberbatch from director Jane Campion.

-After taking place mainly online last year, TIFF returned in-person for 2021, albeit with reduced audience capacities, fewer stars on the red carpets and a smaller selection of movies than pre-pandemic editions.
+After taking place mainly online last year, TIFF returned in-person this year, albeit with reduced audience capacities, fewer stars on the red carpets and a smaller selection of movies than pre-pandemic editions.

 At Saturday's ceremony, TIFF also handed career achievement awards to actors Cumberbatch and Jessica Chastain, as well as Denis Villeneuve.